hannesortmeier/stmp/README.md

     -m, --month: Month in MM format for which to show records.
     -y, --year: Year in YYYY format for which to show records.
     -a, --all: Show all records.
+    -f, --format: Format to show.
+Default format is table.

 To dump all data:
     stmp dump -d <destination>